DHTMLX/docs-suite/docs/tree/api/tree_editable_config.md

 # editable

-@short: enables editing of Tree items on a double-click
+@short: Optional.
+Enables editing of Tree items on a double-click

 Multi-line editing is available.
 Use **Shift+Enter** to add a line.